eecs-autograder/autograder-full-stack/README.md

 # Development & Release Branches: Protocols and Workflow
 This section is intended for developers.

-### "master" branch
+### Legacy "master" branch
-The `master` branch points to the latest release.
+**As of 2025.08.0**: Each release now has its own branch, and the `master` branch will no longer point to the latest version.
-**As of 2025.08.0**: Do not make feature/fix PRs against this branch.
-It should only be modified to point to the latest release.
+Instead, the latest release will have the tag `latest`.
+Either checkout the `latest` tag or the release branch for the release you want to use.

+Giving each release its own branch will make it easier for us to apply patches to multiple release versions when needed.

 ### "develop" branch
 Use feature branches for all changes, and make a pull request against the `develop` branch.